- If coronavirus cases maintain their pace, our public health system will ‘probably’ cope

-This morning, Mikhail Gorbachev criticised Donald Trump’s plan to scrap the existing US/Russia nuclear treaty.
-However, if things went differently in 1986, nuclear weapons would no longer exist.
+Mikhail Gorbachev has criticised Donald Trump scrapping the existing US/Russia nuclear treaty he signed in 1987.
+However, if Gorbachev was able to push through his deal in 1986, nuclear weapons would no longer exist.

-According to Trump, Russia had been “violating for many years”, outlining his point to a Nevada audience that “…we’re the ones that have stayed in the agreement and we’ve honoured the agreement but Russia has not unfortunately honoured the agreement so we’re going to terminate .”
+According to Trump when he announced the plan back in October 2018, Russia had been “violating for many years”, outlining his point to a Nevada audience that “…we’re the ones that have stayed in the agreement and we’ve honoured the agreement but Russia has not unfortunately honoured the agreement so we’re going to terminate .”

 The move stems from National Security Advisor John Bolton, who has been pressuring the US to withdraw due to Russia’s ongoing development of cruise missiles.
 Donald, in his inexorable way, believes that the US would not let Russia “go out and do weapons we’re not allowed to”.